potato starch (katakuriko)or cornstarch for dusting

 Wash your hands from time to time if they get sticky, then dry thoroughly before dusting with more potato starch.

-Keep at room temperature and enjoy the same day!
+Store in a cool dry place, and enjoy the same day!

 Notes